 At the core, it's deliciousness and good food, and all the health benefits of the Mediterranean diet are well established.
 It was just named this year again the world's healthiest diet by US News & World Report.
 It also has the advantage of not being a diet, it's not about deprivation, but it's really about a lifestyle and everything you can eat.

 It's also very timely, because it corresponds with what people want to eat now – more plant-focused, more whole grains, less meat, a lot of flavor and color on the plate.
 From a culinary perspective, there is nothing better that connects food and health than the Mediterranean diet.

 Will this campus benefit from the collaborations of CIA with well-known institutions like Harvard?

 Absolutely.
-Our advisory councils - the scientific and technical, the culinary and food studies, and the business leadership councils- are ways for us to include faculty members from these universities, as well as industry partners, into the work that we are doing here at the Torribera Mediterranean Center.
-They will provide the scientific guidance behind our academic programs, as well as drive our research agenda.
+Our advisory councils - the scientific and technical, the culinary and food studies, and the business leadership councils- are ways for us to include faculty members from these universities and partners in what we are doing here at the Torribera Mediterranean Center.
+They will provide the scientific guidance behind our academic prog andl as drive our research agenda.

 What are CIA's plans of growth in Barcelona and in the world?

 In Barcelona, the CIA is also working with editorial company Planeta in consulting for the Barcelona Culinary Hub that they are building, where they will be offering culinary training.